-Dog Bite Lawyer in Columbia, SC
+Dog Bite Lawyer In Columbia, SC

-If you or a loved one was harmed in a dog attack, and were lawfully in the place where the incident occurred, there is a good chance that the animal’s keeper or owner will be forced to pay for related medical bills, future treatments, lost income, plus monetary damages for your pain and emotional suffering.
+If you or a loved one was harmed in a dog or animal attack, and were lawfully in the place where the incident occurred, there is a good chance that the animal’s keeper or owner will be forced to pay for related medical bills, future treatments, lost income, plus monetary damages for your pain and emotional suffering.

 Under South Carolina law known as “bystander recovery,” a parent who witnesses their child being attacked by a dog may receive compensation for the emotional turmoil they endured.
 In many cases, dog attack victims are left psychologically scarred by the event, which can later manifest into a fear of going outdoors or animal encounters.

 If the dog owner does not immediately accept responsibility for what has happened, we encourage you to contact our office as soon as possible.
 You may be in for a long battle just to be fairly compensated for financial losses to which you’re rightfully entitled.
 We have been through these battles before, and would be glad to assist you during this confusing and traumatic time.